vidyalai/fullstack-task/README.md

 - Documentation: Is the code and the setup process well-documented?

 ## Guidelines:
-- Direct assistance from ChatGPT should not be sought in the form of code or detailed solutions.
+- This task should be individual effort.
+Do not collaborate with others.
+- Do not copy code directly from ChatGPT.
 General knowledge and concepts can be referred to.
-- Code, designs, or ideas from existing sources, including open-source projects or online tutorials, should not be used.
+- Code from existing sources, including open-source projects or online tutorials, should not be used.
 The work should be original.
-- Collaboration with others on this specific task should be avoided.
-It should be an individual effort.
-- Personal skills, problem-solving abilities, and creativity should be showcased in completing this task.
+- Showcase your problem-solving abilities, creativity and personal skills when completing this task.